JetBrains/teamcity-documentation/topics/upgrade-notes.md

 See the What's New page for more responsibility-related changes: [](what-s-new-in-teamcity.md#Multinode+Setup+Enhancements).

+### Podman Support

+Due to the implementation of [](what-s-new-in-teamcity.md#Podman+Support), the following changes were made:

+* The "Docker Wrapper" extension was renamed to [](container-wrapper.md).
+* The "Docker Support" build feature was renamed to [](container-support.md).
+* The "Docker Info" tab on the [](build-results-page.md) was renamed to "Container Info".
+* Adding the [](container-wrapper.md) build feature to a build configuration no longer applies the `docker.server.version exists` agent requirement.

 ### Miscellaneous Updates

 * Users with the "Project Developer" [role](managing-roles-and-permissions.md) can now download and view the `.teamcity/settings/buildSettings.xml` [hidden artifact](build-artifact.md#Hidden+Artifacts).
 Previously, this action required the "Edit project" permission that is enabled for "Project Administrator" and higher roles.